CUNEIFORM BONES ANATOMY

 Function

-• Contribute to the transverse arch of the foot
+• Contribute to the transverse arch of your foot

 • Allow for limited movement between tarsal bones